 The first thing supervisor Fennell did when she took her seat as second district supervisor was to appoint the Coalition for Property Rights treasurer Bob Morris to replace Mel Kreb on the planning commission.

 Lee Ulansey, the founder, director and major funder of HumCPR, and Estelle’s former employer and campaign groomer, sees no conflict between Morris being involved with two lawsuits against the county and his being a county planning commissioner.
 No conflict of interest?
 They are suing the county to get what they want and are now buying their way into seats of power by financing candidates.

 Scott Greacen, former director of EPIC (Environmental Protection and Information Center) and current director of Friends of the Eel River agrees.
-"It’s hard to say there’s much of a worse choice.”
-Given the impeccable history of those two organizations’ efforts to protect our environment I find his opinion a significant milestone from which to begin analyzing Estelle’s performance as supervisor.

 It looks as though Estelle plans to create jobs by allowing speculative building projects.
 We need jobs, but it would be better if we worked on building some sustainable industries first so the people moving into the houses can have jobs.